Aidan-Jared/What-Genre-Should-I-Like/README.md

 ![alt text](images/Fantasy_and_Fiction_linear_model.png)

-What I found is that because these models only have one feature, the RMLSE produced by Linear Regression, Lasso, and Ridge were all equal at <b>0.1942</b>.
+What I found is that because these models only have one feature, the RMLSE produced by Linear Regression, Lasso, and Ridge were all equal at <b>0.1942</b> and the coeffificent that all the models produced was <b>1.328</b> and the lambda found for both the Ridge and Lasso was <b>1e-5</b>.
 This means that in this case all of the models perform just about the same.

 ## Future Directions